intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/customized_training.md

     def on_iter_end(self, runner): ...
 ```

 Another is the callback that contains default behaviors defined by orca: on_iter_forward, on_iter_backward and on_lr_adjust.
-These methods are somewhat special, because only one special MainCallback should be allowed to implement these methods among all callbacks(otherwise there will propagate forward and backward twice).
+These methods are somewhat special, because only one MainCallback should be allowed to implement these methods among all callbacks(otherwise there will propagate forward and backward twice).
 ```python
 class MainCallback(Callback);